Just for a change, I’ve been traveling in time for this post!

 On the back of the postcard we read that the telephone number was 150 or 151 and that there was running hot and cold water in some of the rooms.
 So at least 151 people in the town had a telephone in 1912.
 The family didn’t have to book ahead – they “got lodgings”.
 No need for Tripadvisor.

-As for how “nicely” people were dressed, despite the warm weather most people we saw were wearing jeans, even more than you’d expect to see in the UK.
+As for how “nicely” people were dressed, despite the warm weather most people we saw were wearing jeans, even more than you’d see in the UK.
 In H & M clothes shop on the Bismarkplatz we noticed that the clothes were better quality than H & M at home and there weren’t so many t-shirts with slogans.
 Of course, in 1912 the men and women would have been dressed more formally, the women in quite long dresses.
-No Jeans!

 As can be seen by the postcard there were very few cars (“mortars”) and you’d have to get about town by electric tram, or by horses and carriage – the 1912 equivalent of a taxi.
 This is what Johann means when he writes about a “drive”: